 A spacious custom-built Olathe home honors family, friendship and connection to the land with a modern twist.

-As featured in Design KC Magazine, fall of 2021.
+As featured in Design KC Magazine, summer of 2022.

 Words by Jessica Bahr | Photos by Nate Sheets | Exteriors by Josie Henderson

 Surrounded by walnut trees and native grasses, and with an expansive pond as its front yard, Jeremy and Nicki Fry’s modern-masterpiece home is a tribute to its environment.

 “We wanted the house to feel like it really belonged, as if it grew up from the ground,” Jeremy says.
 “It’s a bit of a Frank Lloyd Wright idea, and we came in with that as a broad brushstroke … to respect the land as much as we could and try to maintain the natural beauty of the property.”